mlhartme/stool/main/documentation.md

 * italics mark *text* to be replaced by the user
 * bold face highlights term in definition lists
 * synopsis syntax: `[]` for optional, `|` for alternatives, `...` for repeatable, `type writer` for literals, *italics* for replaceables)
+* $STAGE denotes the stage directory of the respective stage;
+* $STOOL_HOME denotes Stools home directory

 ### Rationale